pactus-project/pactus.org/docs/guide/learn-certificate.md

 }
 ```

-Certificate hash is hash of the certificate in binary format.
-For this example the certificate hash
+Certificate hash is the hash of the certificate in binary format.
+For this example, the certificate hash is:
-is:

 ```
 0x74fabc0be964b5373800026923b1bb66bf4042d6856396511aebe083c773ee9a